Students explore positive feedback effects of changing albedo from melting Arctic sea ice.

 Students will analyze and interpret graphs to compare the flow of (shortwave) energy from the Sun toward China over the course of a year on cloudy versus clear days.
 Students will draw a conclusion and support it with evidence.

 Students will analyze and interpret maps of the average net atmospheric radiation to compare the flow of energy from the Sun toward Earth in different months and for cloudy versus clear days.
 Students will draw conclusions and support them with evidence.

-This lesson walks students through the use of false-color imagery from Landsat and the identification of different land cover features using these as models.
-Building from an original GLOBE lesson, this resource features Google Slide and Jamboard to assist in both face-to-face and virtual learni
+This lesson walks students through the use of Landsat false-color imagery and identification of different land cover features using these as models.
+Building from an original GLOBE lesson, this resource features Google Slide and Jamboard to assist in both face-to-face and virtual learning.